PaweX/Settlers_IV_Language_Translations/README.md

 ## Credits:
 - **All authors of the original translations**
-- *@PaweX (Pawel C. - PaweX3)* - translation of the New World, Great Crusades, extra texts for History Edition and improvement of some original texts.
+- *@PaweX (Pawel C. - PaweX3)* - Polish translation of the New World, Great Crusades, extra texts for History Edition and improvement of some original texts.